honeycombio/refinery/config.md

 MaxBatchSize is the maximum number of events to be included in each batch for sending.

-This value is used to set the BatchSize field in the libhoney library used to send data to Honeycomb.
+This value is used to set the `BatchSize` field in the `libhoney` library used to send data to Honeycomb.
-If you have particularly large traces you should increase this value.
+If you have particularly large traces, then you should increase this value.
-Note that this will also increase the memory requirements for refinery.
+Note that this will also increase the memory requirements for Refinery.

 - Eligible for live reload.
 - Type: `int`